From the Chair

-The school year kicks off with our annual GAME CENTER BOOT CAMP, a week of socializing and intensive programming workshops immediately before school begins.
-Boot camp gets everyone comfortable with each other and with making games.
+The school year kicks off with orientation, a week of socializing and intensive programming workshops immediately before school begins.
+Orientation gets everyone comfortable with each other and with making games.
 Then the first semester begins.
 Every MFA student takes the same courses during their first term:

 - Game Design 1 – the fundamentals of creating meaningful choice, with an emphasis on designing non-digital tabletop and physical games